Rodrigo Moreno

-Rodrigo Moreno (second from the left) with Stéphane Brizé (second from the right) in Buenos Aires in 2019, at a screening of 'La Loi du marché'.
+Rodrigo Moreno in 2019, at a screening of 'La Loi du marché'.

 Rodrigo Moreno (born October 1972) is an Argentinian film director and screenwriter.

 According to Joel Poblete, who writes for cinema magazine Mabuse, Moreno is one of the members of the so-called "New Argentine Cinema" which began c.
 1998.

 Biography

 Born in Buenos Aires, Moreno is the son of actors Adriana Aizenberg and Carlos Moreno.
 He studied cinema and graduated from the directing program at the Universidad del Cine, Buenos Aires, and has been teaching directing and screenplay writing there since 1996.

 In 1993, he wrote and directed his first short film, Nosotros, which won best film at the Bilbao International Festival of Documentary and Short Films.

 His 2006 film The Minder (El Custodio) is the first film feature he directed alone.
 His 2011 film A Mysterious World premiered In Competition at the 61st Berlin International Film Festival and was nominated for the Golden Bear.

 In February 2025, Moreno joined the competition jury at the 75th Berlin International Film Festival, presided over by Todd Haynes.